kizitonwose/Calendar/docs/View.md

 Read the sample app's source code [here](https://github.com/kizitonwose/Calendar/tree/master/sample)

+Add the library to your project [here](https://github.com/kizitonwose/Calendar#setup)

-**If you are looking for the Compose documentations, you can find them [here](https://github.com/kizitonwose/Calendar/blob/master/docs/Compose.md)**
+**If you are looking for the compose documentation, you can find it [here](https://github.com/kizitonwose/Calendar/blob/master/docs/Compose.md)**

 ## Class information

-The library can be used via two classes `CalendarView` and c.
-From the names, you can already have an idea what they do.
+The library can be used via two classes:

-`CalendarView` is the typical month-based calendar.
+`CalendarView`: The typical month-based calendar.

-`WeekCalendarView` is the week-based calendar.
+`WeekCalendarView`: The week-based calendar.

 Both classes extend from `RecyclerView` so you can use all `RecyclerView` customizations like decorators etc.

-In the examples below, we will mostly use the `CalendarView` class since they both share the same basic concept.
-If you want to use the week-based calendar, replace `CalendarView` in your xml/code with `WeekCalendarView`.
-Most xml attributes and class properties/methods with the name prefix/suffix `month` (e.g monthHeaderResource) in the `CalendarView` will have an equivalent with the name prefix/suffix `week` (e.g weekHeaderResource) in the `WeekCalendarView`.
+In the examples below, we will mostly use the `CalendarView` class since the two classes share the same basic concept.
+If you want a week-based calendar, replace `CalendarView` in your xml/code with `WeekCalendarView`.
+Most xml attributes and class properties/methods with the name prefix/suffix `month` (e.g `monthHeaderResource`) in the `CalendarView` will have an equivalent with the name prefix/suffix `week` (e.g `weekHeaderResource`) in the `WeekCalendarView`.

 ## Usage